Manuela Rottmann: Political career

 In the 2002 elections, Rottmann unsuccessfully stood as a candidate in the Frankfurt am Main I electoral district.
 She was elected to the city council, and from 2006 to 2012 she was the head of department for health and environment.

 Rottmann became a member of the Bundestag in the 2017 German federal election, representing the Bad Kissingen district.
 In parliament, she was a member of the Committee on Legal Affairs and Consumer Protection from 2017 until 2021.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 German elections, Rottmann was part of her party's delegation in the working group on homeland security, civil rights and consumer protection, co-chaired by Christine Lambrecht, Konstantin von Notz and Wolfgang Kubicki.

-In November 2022 she was named as the Green candidate for the 2023 Frankfurt mayoral election.
+In November 2022 Rottmann was named as the Green candidate for the 2023 Frankfurt mayoral election.
+After she lost the elections in March 2023, she returned to her work in parliament and became a member of the Committee on Legal Affairs again.

+In May 2024, Rottmann announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.
+She resigned in 2024 and was replaced by Uwe Kekeritz.